rmuliterno/Final/backend/README.md

 # The Backend

-This is the where the magic happens.
+This is where the magic happens.

 ## How to run